csc-training/esiwace-summerschool-2024/B2/ICON/docs/intro-to-ICON.md

 - Please pair up in teams of two (or one team of three if needed)
 - Log in to levante and go to your work directory
-- Get the model model code and some helper scripts from Flo's repo:
+- Get the model code and some helper scripts from Flo's repo:

 ```
 git clone https://gitlab.dkrz.de/flo/icon_with_python.git